 - A very important aspect of determining the appropriate frequency of visits involves assessing how much a person’s symptoms vary over time and their ability to track those variations.
 So, for example, someone who is doing daily mood charting often does not need to be seen as often as someone with the same severity and complexity of psychiatric symptoms who is not keeping track of those symptoms in a systematic way.

 - When treatment changes, when a new medication is begun or one is discontinued, it is important to get together sooner.
-If you years ago the Food and Drug Administration highlighted the increased risk of suicide if someone was begun on an antidepressant medication, that would in the long run treat their depression, and not seen for follow-up in a timely fashion.
+A few years ago the Food and Drug Administration highlighted the increased risk of suicide if someone was begun on an antidepressant medication and not seen for follow-up within a couple of weeks of beginning the medication.

-- The purpose of getting together is also to be collaborative, and developing a sense that we are making decisions jointly requires a certain amount of time.
+- The purpose of getting together is also to work as a team.
+Making decisions jointly requires a certain amount of time.
 One of the most frustrating situations I deal with is sitting with a patient who is upset that his or her psychiatrist did not listen, made arbitrary decisions and never explained them, and yet who wants to come in for a half hour visit every three months.
 It is not possible for a psychiatrist to make sense of what has been going on over the last three months, formulate treatment recommendations and engage in a collaborative experience in that amount of time.

 Although we often end up searching the internet trying to find clear recommendations about the frequency of treatment, much of what goes into this assessment relies on our years of experience working with other patients and therefore cannot be explicitly defined.